Dark Cloud Over Tori Spelling Shower Celebrating 5th Baby At Hotel Bel-Air

 Now pregnant with her fifth child with Dean McDermott, Tori Spelling is having a lavish, over the top baby shower at the Hotel Bel-Air, but McDermott will soon be in court, because he owes thousands in back child support for his first child Jack McDermott, with Mary Jo Eustace.
 Eustace is said to be disgusted that $40k is being thrown on a baby shower when McDermott hasn’t paid his child support, and has allegedly dodged other creditors to lead a celebrity lifestyle.

-Over the last few years, Tori Spelling has done odd things for money, including a show in which she was hooked up to a polygraph machine, and asked questions about her time on Beverly Hills 90210, and which cast members she had sex with, says the Inquisitr.
+Over the last few years, Tori Spelling has done odd things for money, including a show in which she was hooked up to a polygraph machine, and asked questions about her time on Beverly Hills 90210, and which cast members she had sex with, according to a previous report by the Inquisitr.
 Spelling and McDermott have done little acting, but instead, have focused on television and books which expose the secrets of others, and autobiographical tales of their own struggles, including infidelities.

 Tori Spelling faces child support drama at baby shower – Fox News https://t.co/k25xHF1dnc